 Commission work available.
 Please reach out to us at firstname.lastname@example.org

-Jason Dimer comes from Kalgoorlie in Western Australia and is the son of the late Mr Neil Dimer who was an important leader and artist from the Goldfields region.
-Presently Jason lives and works in Kalgoorlie and his paintings depict traditional Dreamtime stories that have been passed down to Jason from his tribe.
+Jason Dimer comes from Kalgoorlie in Western Australia and is the son of the late Mr. Neil Dimer who was an important leader and artist from the Goldfields region.
+Presently Jason lives and works in Kalgoorlie and his paintings depict traditional Dreamtime stories that have been passed down to Jason from his tribe, in Wangkathaa country.
 These stories include the rainbow serpent and men’s stories.
 Jason also paints stories of his mother’s country.

 Jason Dimer is a Wongutha, Ngadju, and Mirning man, and internationally recognized artist who specializes in narrative and figurative contemporary dot paintings.
 He was taught by his father and extended family, with his work reflecting cultural ties to the land and stories of his family’s journey.
 His work features images and themes of bush tucker, hunting/gathering, dancing, celebration, and the Dreamtime.
 Jason acknowledges the importance of sharing his expertise with his family and the artist’s mural for Heartwalk 2017 was completed with the valuable assistance of his family members: